 Global copper smelting steady in December, satellite data shows

-Reduced activity in the southwest region of China, the world's top refined copper producer, dragged down overall performance, a joint statement from satellite service SAVANT and broker Marex Spectron said.
+Reduced activity in the southwest of China dragged down the overall performance in the world's top refined copper producer, commodities broker Marex and SAVANT, a satellite analytics service it launched with Earth-i in 2019, said in a statement.

-But a rebound in other major producers of refined copper helped to steady global activity.
+But a rebound in other major producers of refined copper helped to steady global activity, they said.

-Earth-i, which specialises in geospatial data, launched its SAVANT service late last year to track more than 100 smelters representing 80% to 90% of global production.
+Power rationing in China last year led to a decline in the smelting activity, although this has since eased.

-Its global dispersion index was barely changed at an average of 51.6 in December, from 51.7 a month earlier.
+Its global dispersion index was barely changed at an average of 51.6 in December compared with 51.7 in November.

 SAVANT launched the dispersion index in June, with 50 points indicating smelters are operating at the average level of the last 12 months.
 It also has a second index showing the percentage of active smelters.

-For the whole of 2021, global copper smelting activity in all measured regions recorded dispersion indices that were below 50.
+For 2021, global copper smelting activity in all measured regions recorded dispersion indices that were below 50.

 "That all regions recorded Activity Dispersion readings below the average of 50 for 2021, as a whole, should not necessarily be attributed to the global power crisis, with only South America experiencing noticeably weaker activity in the last quarter of the year," the statement said.